 Former U.S. Congressman for North Carolina’s 13th District

-In his interview, Brad Miller recounts his career as the former U.S. Representative for North Carolina’s 13thcongressional district, as well as his time in the North Carolina state legislature.
+In his interview, Brad Miller recounts his career as the former U.S. Representative for North Carolina’s 13th congressional district, as well as his time in the North Carolina state legislature.
 As a Congressman, Miller was a member of the House Financial Services Committee and recalls his numerous attempts to pass anti-predatory lending legislation that were repeatedly derailed by party politics.
-Miler’s legislation sought to regulate prepayment penalties, upfront fees, and the “yield-spread premium,” (essentially a kickback for brokers).
+Miller’s legislation sought to regulate prepayment penalties, upfront fees, and the “yield-spread premium,” (essentially a kickback for brokers).
 Miller also reflects on who predatory banks and institutions targeted and what future policy makers can do to protect their constituents, citing the fatal mistake of lending on the basis of the value of the house as collateral as a key driver of the financial crisis.

 July 14, 2021